 “when a substantial proportion of small (but good quality) studies show significant differences, […] ‘no reliable evidence’ does not seem an accurate reflection of the body of evidence.”

 NHMRC also did not disclose further key expert peer reviewer advice received in 2014, despite publishing an ‘Expert review comments’ document.
-For example (as revealed through FOI):
+For example (revealed through FOI):

 “The dismissal of positive systematic reviews compounded with the lack of an independent systematic review of high quality randomised controlled trials leaves me uncertain of the definitive nature of the Report’s conclusions.”